Your Progressive Champion.

 Fighting for Equity & Opportunity for All.

 A Passion for Service

-Jheanelle Wilkins was born in Kingston, Jamaica and moved to the United States with her mother and brother when she was five years old.
-Growing up in humble circumstances, Jheanelle’s life experience - as an immigrant whose family sometimes struggled - fueled her passion for advocating for greater opportunity for all families to thrive.
+Jheanelle was born in Kingston, Jamaica and immigrated to the United States when she was five years old.
+Growing up in New Castle, Delaware in humble circumstances, Jheanelle’s life experience - as an immigrant whose family sometimes struggled - fueled her passion for advocating for greater opportunity for all families to thrive.

-Throughout her career, Jheanelle has fought for progressive values and to advocate for policy change.
-Professionally, she is the Director of State and Local Government Affairs at The Leadership Conference on Civil and Human Rights, the nation’s oldest and largest civil rights coalition.
+Professionally, Jheanelle is the Director of State and Local Government Affairs at The Leadership Conference on Civil and Human Rights, the nation’s oldest and largest civil rights coalition.
 She has championed civil rights for twelve years, playing lead roles in advocating for federal immigration reform, promoting educational equity, advancing criminal justice reform and protecting voting rights.
 In her career, she has shaped federal and state policy; trained and engaged activists from Portland to Biloxi on progressive issues; created and implemented issue campaigns at the federal and state levels to pass legislation that promotes equality; and facilitated the participation of thousands of people in the political process.
 She bring this issue expertise and organizing background to her legislative advocacy.